Bitl/RBXLegacy-src/README.md

 If you know how to solve an (existing) issue in RBXLegacy, [you can submit a pull request for it.](https://github.com/Bitl/RBXLegacy-src/pulls)

 And of course, we welcome everyone with new ideas.
 [You can post your idea in issues as well.](https://github.com/Bitl/RBXLegacy-src/issues)

+## Licence

+RBXLegacy is licenced under the GPL, but some components of it may use different licences.

+Open.NAT is licened under the MIT Licence.
+Please look in the Open.NAT folder for more information.